spectrumx/sds-code/gateway/README.md

     # follow the prompts to set the username/email and password
     ```

+5. Initialize OpenSearch indices

+    ```bash
+    docker exec -it sds-gateway-local-app python manage.py init_indices
+    ```

+    This also tests the connection between the application and the OpenSearch instance.

-5. Access the web interface:
+6. Access the web interface:

     Open the web interface at [localhost:8000](http://localhost:8000).
 You can create regular users by signing up there.

     You can sign in with the superuser credentials at [localhost:8000/admin](http://localhost:8000/admin) to access the admin interface.

-6. Create the MinIO bucket:
+7. Create the MinIO bucket:

     Go to [localhost:9001](http://localhost:9001) and create a bucket named `spectrumx` with the credentials set in `minio.env`.
 Optionally apply a storage quota to this bucket (you can modify it later if needed).

-7. Run the test suite:
+8. Run the test suite:

     For a local deploy: